-Finally, this recipe doesn't call for you to season the finished demi-glace.
-That's because you might be using it to make another sauce, in which case you should season that sauce, whatever it is, before you serve it.
+This recipe doesn't call for you to season the finished demi-glace in case you might be using it to make another sauce, which you would season during that cooking process.
 But if you're serving the demi-glace as a finished sauce, go ahead and season it to taste, with Kosher salt, at the very end.

 - 3 to 4 fresh parsley stems